rishabh625/PepipostTutorials/Java Mail API.md

         }

     }
 }
 ```

 2) Using SSL

-   In earlier releases it was necessary to explicitly set a socket
-factory property to enable use of SSL.
-From Java Mail API 1.5 it is no longer needed and SSL support is built in.
+In earlier releases, it was necessary to explicitly set a socket factory property to enable the use of SSL.
+From Java Mail API 1.5 it is no longer needed, as the support for SSL is in-built.

-   JavaMail API has special SSL socket factory that can simplify
-   dealing with servers with self-signed certificates.
+JavaMail API has a special SSL socket factory that can simplify dealing with servers with self-signed certificates.

-   class com.sun.mail.util.MailSSLSocketFactory can be used as a
-   simple socket factory to allow trusting all or some hosts.
+`class com.sun.mail.util.MailSSLSocketFactory` can be used as a simple socket factory to allow trusting all or some hosts.

-   MailSSLSocketFactory avoids the need of managing
-   keystore, or configure your own TrustManager and and add certificate in
+`MailSSLSocketFactory` avoids the need for managing keystore, or configure your own TrustManager and add a certificate in keystore.
-   keystore.

-Sample Code :
+Sample Code:

 ```java
 package com.sendemail;